Frequently Asked Questions

 What happened to the Passport® app?

 We’ve discontinued the app at this time, due to recurring functionality issues.
+It is no longer available to download from the app store.
 Thanks for your patience and understanding as we work to develop a better digital experience for Passport users in the future.

 And remember that you don’t need the app to enjoy the full Passport experience today!
 Our series of Passport® books, stickers, and collectibles are all you need to preserve the memories of your adventures through America’s national parks.